karq20/foreign-helper/README.md

-This app was made to facilitate people moving to foreign countries to better understand their environment.
-It was made using AJAX through jQuery, along with 5 external APIs.
+This app was made to help people moving to foreign countries to better understand their environment.
+External APIs are used for weather, maps, street view.
-Check it out at http://livenomad.in